Concussion & Return to Sport

 A concussion is a brain injury that is associated with usually short-lived, transient deterioration of brain function.
 A concussion is a functional injury rather than a structural one.

 Concussions can occur from a direct blow to the head or body.
 A hard skull casing protects our brains, so when the head or body encounters an impact, the softer brain bounces up against the hard skull wall, injuring it.
 You can think of it as a bruise.
 We aren’t exactly sure of what is going on inside the brain during a concussion, but p signals in the brain get mixed up, delayed and a bit lost due to a change in normal chemical signalling between neurons (brain cells).

 What are the Concussion Symptoms?

-Symptoms of concussion vary widely, so it is essential to take brain injuries like concussion seriously so that everyone can get the best care possible and avoid any complications.
+Symptoms of concussion vary widely, so it is essential to take brain injuries like concussions seriously so that everyone can get the best care possible and avoid any complications.
 When in doubt, get checked out by a qualified professional.
 Sometimes this is available pitchside, or you might need to visit your GP or the emergency room, depending on the severity of your symptoms.
-If you have any critical symptoms, or loss of consciousness – call an ambulance.
+If you have any critical symptoms or loss of consciousness – call an ambulance.